-For out-of-the-box operation, the AO Kit comes with a fully functional, stand-alone, Windows XP and 7-compatible program for immediate operation of the instrument.
+For out-of-the-box operation, the AO Kit comes with a fully functional stand-alone program for immediate operation of the instrument.
+The program is compatible with Windows 7, 8, or 10.
 This software is capable of minimizing wavefront aberrations by analyzing the signals from the Shack-Hartmann wavefront sensor and generating a voltage set that is applied to the deformable mirror.
 Users can also monitor the deformable mirror actuator control voltages, wavefront corrections, and intensity distribution in real time.
 Since the application software provides full control of the AO Kit, it is an excellent tool for research and development or developing educational packages based on adaptive optics.
 A software development kit is also included for custom applications (see below).